Museum Showcase Characteristics

 - With the exception of a handful of oxygen-free display cases (which are usually crafted at great expense and funded by government agencies or grants), all showcases will leak.
 The Effect of Air Tightness on RH Buffering and Control in Museum Cases, by David Thickett, Philip Fletcher, Andrew Calver and Sarah Lambarth will help you to understand the paramount importance of showcase air exchange rates.

 - You may click here for the seminal paper on Case Leakage Testing by Andy Calver, Andy Holbrook, David Thickett, and Steven Weintraub.
-(A reminder that Keepsafe Systems offers showcase leakage testing and training, using techniques developed and taught by Thickett and Calver.)

 - The past few years have seen some radical rethinking of the environments needed for safe storage.
 Stefan Michalski’s article on the new ASHRAE standards for museums succinctly outlines the basis for these new standards.

 - You may also which to read Michalski’s often referenced 1994 article describing in detail the mechanics of case leakage, available from JSTOR

 - The articles by Marion Mecklinburg and his compatriots at the Smithsonian Institute are very interesting, as they continue to question the currently applied standards of humidity and temperature control.
 An excellent start is via the opening and closing remarks to the Conference on Museum Microclimates by David Erhardt, Charles S. Tumosa, and Marion F. Mecklenburg.

 - Development of humidity recommendations in museums and moisture control in buildings by JP Brown & William B Rose is fascinating read on the evolution of currently accepted humidity and temperature recommendations.

 - Click here to go to our page on Microclimate Control for Paintings and other two dimensional objects.